ogagaoghene/metrics-app/README.md

 # Covid-19 Metrics App

-> A web app that consumes an external API to provide numeric data about Covid-19 cases in different countries and continents..
+> A metric app that pulls information from an open API to allow users check for and view Covid-19 cases in different countries and continent.

 ## Tech Stack